beba-eu/beba-ctrl/ryu/app/beba/state_sync/README-StateSync.md

     - Number of instructions
     - Implemented instructions (actions are not packed in the notification)

+6.  get_global_data_vars.py
+    Asks for the global data vars from table 0 of a switch and parses the response.
+    For each packet forwarded by the the switch the global_data_var 0 gets incremented by 1.

 - run mininet:
   sudo mn --topo single,4 --mac --switch user --controller remote